 To address Republican budget concerns, the President appointed the Simpson-Bowles Commisssion in February 2010.
 Its goal was to lower the annual Federal budget deficit to 3% of Gross Domestic Product (GDP), balance the budget by 2015, and reduce the long-term Social Security and Medicare deficit.
 The Commission released its report in December.
 It recommended measures to cut $4 trillion from the deficit by 2020, reduce the deficit to 2.3% of GDP by 2015, and reduce the debt-to-GDP ratio to 60% by 2023.
 However, it recommended tax increases that Republicans couldn't support, and spending cuts that Democrats couldn't support.
 Therefore, the Commission's recommendations fizzled.

 Meanwhile, instead of passing the budget by its October 1 deadline, they passed a Continuing Resolution to fund the government at current levels until April 2011.

-Despite economic growth of 3% in 2010, and a reduction in unemployment from its height of 10.2%, voters expressed their dissatisfaction by electing a Republican majority in the House of Representatives.
-As a result, the budget wasn't approved by its deadline.
+Despite 3% economic growth, and a reduction in unemployment from its height of 10.2%, voters expressed their dissatisfaction with the economy by electing a Republican majority in the House of Representatives.
+Republicans gained 60 House seats, with Tea Party candidates accounting for 28 of them.

-.
-These cuts were from the discretionary budget, and included reducing funds for child nutrition, programs to help pay for college tuition, and funding to improve food safety.
+The budget debate raged on, and a series of stop-gap funding bills in March and April 2011 were approved to keep government services going.
+As part of the March budget debate, the Republican members of Congress proposed $61 billion in budget cuts.
+These cuts were from the Discretionary budget, and included reducing funds for child nutrition, programs to help pay for college tuition, and funding to improve food safety.
 Research from the Economic Policy Institute said the cuts would have cost 800,000 jobs.